VVolkov833/first-screen-css/readme.txt

 == Description ==

-Insert inline CSS to the head of the website, so the first screen renders with no jumps, which might improve the CLS web vital.
+Insert inline CSS to the head of the website, so the first screen renders with no jumps, which might improve the CLS and FCP web vitals.
 Or for any other reason.

 = Features =

 * Apply to any single post / page / custom post-type
 * Apply to all posts of a particular public post-type
-* Apply to the blog or the archive page of a post-type with archive support
+* Apply to the blog or any archive page of a post-type with archive support
 * It minifies the css before printing

 = Usage =